ImperialCollegeLondon/digital_research_sustainability_training/episodes/01_why.md

 ## The role of digital research

-Digital research is one of the contributors of greenhouse gas emissions and involves a wide range of activities, including:
+Digital research is one of the contributors of greenhouse gas emissions and involves a wide range of activities that lead to these emissions, including:

 - the use of software for data analysis, simulations and machine learning
 - the storage of data